VKCOM/vk-ios-sdk/README.md

       pod 'VK-ios-sdk'
     end

-Then import project as module:
+Then import the project as module if your podfile contains `use_frameworks!` directive:

     @import VK_ios_sdk;

+Or import the main project header, if you're installing pods without `use_frameworks!` directive:

+    #import <VK-ios-sdk/VKSdk.h>

 Installation with [Carthage](https://github.com/Carthage/Carthage)
 ----------